matthewfreshit/azure-mcp-server/README.md

 export default MyTool;
 ```

-## Azure Blob Storage Tool
+## Azure Storage Tools

-This MCP server includes a tool (`azure_blobs`) for interacting with Azure Blob Storage using DefaultAzureCredential for authentication.
+This MCP server includes several tools for interacting with Azure Blob Storage using DefaultAzureCredential for authentication.

 ### Required Azure Permissions

-To use the Azure Blob Storage tool, you need the following Azure RBAC roles:
+To use the Azure Storage tools, you need the following Azure RBAC roles:

 - **Storage Account Contributor**: Required for listing containers and managing storage account settings
 - **Storage Blob Data Contributor**: Required for creating/reading/updating/deleting blobs and containers